 5.60 Analysis of EPC lodgements in 2021 for Ringwood and the New Forest showed that average energy use per lodgement in 2021 in Ringwood Parish was ~7% higher than New Forest Local Authority Area.
-The 'energy use excess' (2021 lodgement data) in Ringwood Parish compared to the average across the New Forest is ~17.1 kWh/m pa.
-AECOM Housing Needs.
-Assessment (Jan 2022) indicated that there are 6405 dwellings in Ringwood Parish and the figure of 6405 dwellings, then the 'energy use excess' of the parish is around 91000 kWh/m pa.
+The 'energy use excess' (2021 lodgement data) in Ringwood Parish compared to the average across the New Forest is ~17.1 kWh/m2 pa.
+AECOM Housing Needs Assessment (Jan 2022) indicated that there are 6405 dwellings in Ringwood Parish.
+Using lodgement data as a proxy for all housing in Ringwood Parish and the figure of 6405 dwellings, then the 'energy use excess' of the parish is around 91000 kWh/m2 pa.
 'Energy use excess' in this context is the amount of energy currently used above the average for the New Forest.
 This indicates that there is a need for new housing stock to be constructed to much improved energy standards and in all likelihood, residents in existing properties are paying far more for their energy costs than otherwise should be the case.